 After calling up the preview, the diagnostic ECG is automatically started with the diagnostic filter setting, e. g.
 0.05 -150 Hz.
 The filter bandwidth is displayed in the right corner at the bottom of the preview screen.
 It is possible, however, to switch to an alternative diagnostic filter setting, e.g. 0.05 - 40 Hz.
 For this purpose press the softkey [Filter].
-HES® Light and HES® Pro as well as Glasgow Basic and Glasgow Full
+Glasgow Basic and Glasgow Full Scale are not affected by these filter settings.